amchess/ShashChess/README.md

 - _advanced: 2200 <= elo < 2400_
 - _expert: elo > 2400_

-Every school correspond to a different evaluation function, more and more refined.
+Every school corresponds to a different evaluation function, more and more refined.
 The UCI_Elo feature is controlled by the chess GUI, and usually doesn't appear in the configuration window.